specialprivacy/tlabs-infrastructure/README.md

 This repository contains the code which will provision the infrastructure for demo environment for the SPECIAL platform.
 The infrastructure is constructed using (terraform)[https://www.terraform.io].

 ## Description
-The scripts will create a cluster of 3 VMS running docker swarm.
+The scripts will create a cluster of 3 VMS running docker swarm and a standalone server hosting a docker registry.
 * 1 root VM which will also act as a bastion server.
 This is the node from which we'll bootstrap the swarm cluster.
 * 2 master VMs.
 These are only exposed to the internal network.
+* 1 ubuntu VM with an attached disk running a docker registry.

-All machines run coreos and will install their own operating system updates.
+The docker swarm machines all run machines coreos and will install their own operating system updates.
 Additional machines can be added by changing the `manager_node_count` and `worker_node_count` variables.
 A swarm cluster should probably never have more than 5 manager nodes, so initially try added worker nodes.

 The script will also install docker swarm mode onto the machines and join them into the existing cluster.
 The cluster will be mostly fault tolerant, however terraform will get confused if the root machine dies.
 It will try to recreate it, but the script that provisions docker swarm will fail as a cluster already exists.
 So after using this script for the first time, the provisioner exec line should be changed to the same script that provisions a manager.

+Because the docker registry is not being run in an HA mode, we do not want to have it reboot randomly (which is how coreos patches servers).
+Therefore we are running standard ubuntu on this server.
+Ideally we should move to a docker registry SaaS offering.

 Here is a small description of what each of the files in this repositor does:
 * **coreos_bootstrap.yml**